V-Jayy/Kyra-AI-Assistant/README.md

 # Kyra-AI-Assistant

-This project contains a simple offline voice assistant and a more modular prototype.
-The original script `nova_assistant.py` listens for **"Hey Nova"** and executes a few basic commands.
-The new `assistant/` package provides a more extensible assistant called **Luna** using a wake phrase "Hey Luna".
+This project now provides a lightweight voice assistant called **Aurora**.
+Configuration lives in `config.py` where you can change the wake word, default TTS voice and other options.
+Tools are pure functions in `tools.py` and the main event loop is implemented in `assistant.py`.

 ## Requirements